VSCSD projects being reviewed

 “Because of the transition between boards,” Hainstock wrote in the board packet, “this is a good time to review the items.”

 The project list was broken down by building.
-Some of the projects include on the list are:
+Some of the projects included on the list are:

 - High school: